IBM/ibm-block-csi-driver/docs/content/using/csi_ug_using_sample.md

 |IBM FlashSystem® A9000 <br />IBM FlashSystem A9000R|a9000-array1|
 |IBM Spectrum Virtualize Family including IBM SAN Volume Controller and <br />IBM FlashSystem family members built with IBM Spectrum Virtualize <br />(including FlashSystem 5xxx, 7200, 9100, 9200, 9200R)|storwize-array1|
 |IBM DS8000® Family products|DS8000-array1|

-**Note:** This procedure is applicable for both Kubernetes and Red Hat® OpenShift®.
-For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.

 Use this information to run a stateful container on StatefulSet volumes using either file systems or raw block volumes.